needle-mirror/com.unity.polyspatial.visionos/Documentation~/VolumeCamera.md

 `OnWindowEvent` An event that is triggered when this volume camera's window changes state - in other words, it is triggered whenever the window is opened, closed, resized, receives focus, or loses focus.
 When a change has occurred, the event will supply a `WindowState` struct that encapsulates information on the window's state change.

-> [!NOTE]
-> All volume camera events besides `OnWindowEvent` are obsolete, and will be removed in later versions. `OnWindowEvent` will supply all the information the other OnWindow events would normally supply.

 The `WindowState` struct has the following properties:

 | **Property**                           | **Description**      |